FlashyReese/nuit-interop/README.md

-# FabricSkyBoxes Interop
+# Nuit Interop

-FabricSkyBoxes Interoperability for MCPatcher/OptiFine Skies
+Nuit Interoperability for MCPatcher/OptiFine Skies

 ## License

-FabricSkyBoxes Interop is license under MIT, a free and open-source license.
+Nuit Interop is license under MIT, a free and open-source license.
 For more information, please see the [license file](LICENSE).